 It’s common for those with Alzheimer’s to have a lack of appetite, so memory care units put forth considerable effort to design meals to address this issue.
 This may be done by creating a contrast between the color of the food and the plate on which it is served so that residents can easily see their food or by offering flexibility with dishes.

 Extra safety measures are also taken on memory care units to ensure the safety of their residents.
 Examples include locking up items that are poisonous, such as shampoo, laundry detergent, and mouthwash containing alcohol.

-In assisted living, staff is trained to assist patients with their activities of daily living, such as helping an individual to bathe and offering assistance with changing clothes.
-In memory care units, staff are trained to assist with activities of daily living, as well as are trained to handle the specific needs of those with Alzheimer’s and other dementias.
+In assisted living, staff is trained to assist patients with their activities of daily living, such as helping an individual to bathe and offering help with changing clothes.
+In memory care units, staff is also trained to assist with activities of daily living, as well as trained to handle the specific needs of those with Alzheimer’s and other dementias.
 This training includes understanding how the disease manifests, knowing why dementia patients may exhibit disruptive behavior, how to respond to it, and how to communicate with individuals with dementia.

 For assisted living facilities, there currently is no nationally set guideline as far as what is an appropriate staff to patient ratio.
 This is left up to individual communities to determine the “sufficient” ratio to best meet the needs of their program and residents.
 (This may be governed by the state in which one resides).
 That being said, memory care units do require a higher staff to patient ratio in order to adequately provide the care needed for persons with dementia.
 An ideal staff to resident ratio is 1 staff member to 5 residents, but again, the staff to patient ratio is not nationally governed, and 1 staff member to 6 residents is commonly seen.
 It is worth noting that even in well-run, properly staffed memory care units, the needs of an individual resident may exceed what the staff can offer.
 In these situations, the family may be asked to pay for several hours of outside care assistance each day.